ChargrilledChook/ruby_rspec_TOP/feedback.md

 * Unsure about comment about nested order?
 Appears in written order to me
 * Updating implicit subject is slightly confusing
 * Less is more - slightly too many ideas

+# 3

+* Is the compound example recommended or not?
+Unclear from previous line about not combining tests